pluralsight/guides/draft/other/linux-system-administration/article.md

 >In `man chage` you can find more information about other useful password expiration tasks.

+If an account needs to be deleted for good, use `sudo userdel -r` followed by the corresponding username.
+In this example, the use of `-r` will ensure that all the user's files are removed as well.
+If you want to keep such files for some reason, omit that option.

 ## Groups
 In Linux, groups can be defined as a way to organize users that need the same type of access to a directory or file.
-In this section we will explain how to create and remove groups, whereas in *Chapter 2 - Permissions* a more detailed discussion on user and group permissions will be given, along with file and directory ownership.
+In this section we will explain how to create and remove groups, whereas in *Section 2 - Permissions* a more detailed discussion on user and group permissions will be given, along with file and directory ownership.

 To create a new group named **finances**, do `addgroup finances`.
 To remove it from the system, use `delgroup finances`.
 The information of the new group is stored in `/etc/group`, where each line shows the name of the group and the user accounts that are associated with it.
+Similarly, a group can be deleted using `delgroup` followed by the group name.

 >It is important that you practice the commands and examples outlined in this section until you feel confident using them.
 Then proceed with the next section where we will be adding and removing users to and from groups, and granting or preventing access to files and directories.